History & Mission

 The Bologna Performing Arts Center at Delta State University was built in 1994 through state funding from the Mississippi legislature.
 The state-of-the-art facility was built to offer a rich tapestry of cultural and educational programs to serve the entire Mississippi Delta.
 The Bologna Performing Arts Center, a 41,500 square feet multi-disciplinary facility, first opened its doors on September 1, 1995.
-The Bologna Center features a full working stage, orchestra lift, and houses two performance venues, the 1,171 seat Delta & Pine Land Theatre and a separate 145 seat Recital Hall.
+The Bologna Center features a full working stage, orchestra lift, and houses two performance venues: the 1,154 seat Delta & Pine Land Theatre and a separate 145 seat Recital Hall.

 The Bologna Performing Arts Center has earned recognition as one of the premier houses for entertainment and arts in Mississippi and the Southeast, having received the Governor’s Award for Excellence in the Arts and voted the Best Performing Arts Venue in Mississippi by Mississippi Magazine.
-The Bologna Center attracts quality programming, superb artists and powerful performances to enrich, entertain and strengthen our Delta community.
+The Bologna Performing Arts Center attracts quality programming, superb artists and powerful performances to enrich, entertain and strengthen our Delta community.

 Generous Support for the Bologna Performing Arts Center